emilyamil/SoftwareEng/README.md

 # SoftwareEng
 Final Project for CS372 Software Engineering

-At this point you should have an unzipped folder with a few files and an .exe.
- CLICK THE CA$INO .EXE TO RUN THE GAME.
+CA$INO .EXE TO RUN THE GAME.

  After starting .exe:
 option to read a how to play guide